OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-08.md

 ## Mark 8:32

-He spoke plainly about this, and Peter took Him aside and began to rebuke Him.
+He spoke openly about this, and Peter took Him aside and began to rebuke Him.

 ## Mark 8:33